lucaspecina/arc_agi-series/chapter_00-intro.md

 - **Examine Models with Better Performance:**

-  - Analyze solutions like Jack Cole's 34% success rate compared to others.
+  - I will analyze the solutions that have shown the best performance for the ARC challenge, and compare them to other approaches.

 - **Conceptual Ideas: System 1 and System 2:**